 If they work for Funds ('buy-side' analysts) the fund managers will use the research for their own decisions.
 It helps if the research is in terms that can later be used to justify those decisions to clients.

 All analysts, and the other branches of the financial services conglomerates they may work for, need easy and (preferably) preferential access to the companies they are interested in.
 So their reviews tend to be a) rose-tinted or b) ruthlessly honest?
 You decide.

-.... want to sell their newspapers and magazines and make you watch their TV programmes.
+.... want to sell their newspapers and magazines and hook you into their TV and social media.
 If that is consistent with offering good advice, fine.
 Unfortunately, careful inactivity - the secret of most good investing - is inimical to exciting journalism.

 Investor relations advisers...